Blazemeter/CorrelationRecorder/docs/src/guide/before-recording.md

 Assuming you know [how Correlations works](#basic-concepts), lets jump into adding and configuring your rules.

-Go to _bzm - Correlation Recorder_ > click the Rules Tab.
+Go to _bzm - Auto Correlation Recorder_ > click the Rules Tab.

 You will be presented with multiple options to add, move and delete your Correlation Rules Groups, any rule that you want to add must be inside a group